MaxIV-KitsControls/lib-maxiv-dsconfig/README.md

 The format supported is almost identical to the dsgenerator format, with a few changes:
  - It is now possible to spread server definitions over any number of pages, and to selectively use only a subset of these by giving their names to the xls2json tool.
  - The column names (the first line of each column) are now significant, so that their order can be relaxed.
 There are a few differences to the "standard" sheet though; "ServerName" should be "Server", "Devices" should be "Device" and, in the "ParamConfig" tab, "Parameter" should now be "Attribute".
 These changes were made for consistency.
- - A few features have been added for flexibility; see the example Excel file.
+ - A few features have been added for flexibility; see the example Excel file in "test/files/test.xls".

 Converting an excel file is done like this: